one-among-us/data/people/xuewulihuameng/page.en.md

 When she was found, she wore a beautiful dress, smiling.

-She always treated people around her gently, but what she’d done was so cruel to herself...she was said to be afraid of pain after all.
+She always treated people around her gently, but what she’d done was so cruel to herself...according to her friends, she was terrified of pain after all.

 ## After Her Departure

 Xueli’s friend [Futajuhuacha](https://one-among.us/profile/Futajuhuacha) was also a very gentle girl.

-After her departure, Huacha deeply missed her and eventually committed suicide on the same bridge.
+After her departure, Huacha deeply missed her and eventually ended her life on the same bridge.

 “As if the vernal breeze had come back overnight, Adorning thousands of pear trees with blossoms white.”